wangbo17/GBM_JARID2/README.md

 ### Overview
-This project is an analysis workflow rewritten in R, following the methodology outlined by Tanner et al., 2024, to stratify patients with IDHwt glioblastomas into distinct response groups based on their transcriptional changes following standard treatment.
+This project is an analysis workflow rewritten in R, following the methodology outlined by Tanner et al., 2024, to stratify patients with IDHwt glioblastomas into distinct response groups based on their transcriptional changes between primary and recurrent tumors post-treatment.

 ![NES_vs_PC1_plot](https://github.com/user-attachments/assets/81fc50ac-8c25-42cc-8bdf-356fe1e1e488)